willog11/UdacityCarND-LaneLines-Proj1/writeup_template.md

 The following highlights some key areas which could be improved upon:
 - The line fitting could possibly be improved using other libs\functions available or by writing my own
-- Keeping a history of the slopes to prevent any major jump in the slope of a line segment of a particular lane
+- Keeping a history of the slopes and lines so that weighting could be applied to the current frame base on the previous frame(s)
-- The lenght of the line and its history could also in preventing any major jumps in the fitted line which may suggest FP detections
+- The length of the line and its history could also in preventing any major jumps in the fitted line which may suggest FP detections